dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Open Issues

 ### Keywords vs. attributes
 This design calls for using attributes to annotate the new lifetime rules.
 This also could've been done just as easily with contextual keywords.
 For instance `[DoesNotEscape]` could map to `scoped`.
 However keywords, even the contextual ones, generally must meet a very high bar for inclusion.
-They take up valuable langauge real estate and are more prominent parts of the langauge.
+They take up valuable language real estate and are more prominent parts of the language.
 This feature, while valuable, is going to serve a minority of C# developers.

 On the surface that would seem to favor not using keywords but there are two important points to consider:

 1. The annotations will effect program semantics.
 Having attributes impact program semantics is a line C# is reluctant to cross and it's unclear if this is the feature that should justify the language taking that step.
-1. The developers most likely to use this feature intesect strongly with the set of developers that use function pointers.
+1. The developers most likely to use this feature intersect strongly with the set of developers that use function pointers.
 That feature, while also used by a minority of developers, did warrant a new syntax and that decision is still seen as sound.

 Taken together this means syntax should be considered.